Chat & Sessions

 • Session 1: Claude analyzing a complex authentication flow.

-• Session 2: Ollama (local) doing quick recon on API endpoints.
+• Session 2: Ollama (local) analyzing API endpoints.

 Switch between sessions using the session list in the left sidebar.